-- If you have no space to carry your clothes back, some shops will offer to ship your clothes.
+Last thing to note: If you have no space to carry your clothes back, some shops will offer to ship your clothes.
 This option is likely worth considering if you’re getting multiple nicer pieces.

 When Should You Not Get Tailored Clothes in Hoi An?

-If you don’t have at least 2 days in Hoi An, consider skipping the tailoring process.
-Due to the high competition, a lot of tailor shops will work odd hours to meet customers’ schedule demands.
-Requiring a shop, especially a small one, to turn your clothes around in 1-2 days can be unethical and you risk getting a worse result.
+Due to high competition, many tailor shops will work odd hours to meet customers’ schedule demands.
+Requiring a shop, especially a small one, to turn your clothes around in less than two days can be unethical, and you risk getting a worse result.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.

 Vietnam Travel Guides

-- 🍜 Hanoi Travel Guide: 13 Great Things To Do, Eat and Maybe Skip
+- 🍜 Hanoi Travel Guide: 14 Great Things To Do, Eat and Maybe Skip